 2.3.3 Long-Term Wheeling Through Path 26 Assessment

-The Long-Term Wheeling Through Path 26 Assessment will assess the Deliverability of requests for long-term on Path 26 during resource shortage conditions to determine if any Upgrades are needed.
+The Long-Term Wheeling Through Path 26 Assessment will assess the Deliverability of requests for long-term Wheeling Through Priority on Path 26 during resource shortage conditions to determine if any Upgrades are needed.

-Section 3 Requests for Long-Term Priority
+Section 3 Requests for Long-Term Wheeling Through Priority

 3.1 General

-A duly authorized officer or agent of the requesting Scheduling Coordinator will submit to the CAISO a request for long-term All forms may be submitted electronically as provided on the CAISO website.
-The CAISO will forward a copy of the request for long-term to the applicable Participating TO within five (5) Business Days of receipt.
+A duly authorized officer or agent of the requesting Scheduling Coordinator will submit to the CAISO a request for a long-term Wheeling Through Priority.
+All forms may be submitted electronically as provided on the CAISO website.
+The CAISO will forward a copy of the request for a long-term Wheeling Through Priority to the applicable Participating TO within five (5) Business Days of receipt.

-The requesting Scheduling Coordinator will make a separate submittal for each request for long-term The requesting Scheduling Coordinator must submit a separate study deposit with each such request.
+The requesting Scheduling Coordinator will make a separate submittal for each request for a long-term Wheeling Through Priority.
+The requesting Scheduling Coordinator must submit a separate study deposit with each such request.

 3.2 Roles and Responsibilities

-(a) Each request for long-term will be subject to the direction and oversight of the CAISO.
+(a) Each request for a long-term Wheeling Through Priority will be subject to the direction and oversight of the CAISO.
 The CAISO will conduct or cause to be performed the required studies and any additional studies the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of studies where the Participating TO has specific and non-transferable expertise or data and can conduct the studies more efficiently and cost-effectively than the CAISO.
 The CAISO will coordinate with Affected System Operators in accordance with Section 3.6.

 (b) The CAISO will complete or cause to be completed all studies as required within the timelines provided in this LTWTP.
 Any portion of the studies performed at the direction of the CAISO by the Participating TOs or by a third party will also be completed within timelines provided in this LTWTP.